derekjgriffith/MORTICIA/morticia/doc/installation.rst

 Mitsuba
 -------

-For physically-based rendering of target scenes, the preferred rendering system is `Mitsuba <http://www .mitsuba-renderer.org/>`_.
+For physically-based rendering of target scenes, the supported rendering system is `Mitsuba <http://www .mitsuba-renderer.org/>`_.

 Mitsuba can be obtained in several forms, including simple installers for Windows at the `Mitsuba download page <https://www.mitsuba-renderer.org/download.html/>`_.
 For serious multi-spectral or hyperspectral work, Mitsuba must be compiled from source.
 The source code is also available from the Mitsuba download page, but the `Mitsuba Github repository <https://github.com/mitsuba-renderer/mitsuba>`_ may have more recent code and bug fixes.
-Subscribe to Watch on the Mitsuba Github repository to stay informed informed about the latest activity on Mistuba development.
+Subscribe to Watch on the Mitsuba Github repository to stay informed about the latest activity on Mistuba development.
 If the Git repository is used, it is important to obtain also the latest Mitsuba manual, which may have to be built from the `TeX` source.
+The latest manual also contains the latest build instruction.

 For multispectral or hyperspectral work, Mitsuba must be compiled from source in the spectral mode with the number of spectral bins set to 4 or more.
-The Mitsuba manual contains detailed instructions for compilation of Mitsuba and how to set the number of spectral bins.
+The Mitsuba manual contains detailed instructions for compilation of Mitsuba and how to set the number of spectral bins (SPECTRAL_SAMPLES compilation flag).
 The optimal number of bins depends on numerous factors, such as
 - If Mitsuba is to be run in parallel mode across a number of network compute resources
 - The complexity of the scenes to be rendered
 - The number of spectral bins that are actually required for the problem at hand

+When compiling Mitsuba on a remote compute server, it is best to add the MTS_GUI_SOFTWARE_FALLBACK compilation flag.
+See the Mitsuba manual for further details.

 Mitsuba has a number of "integrators", being the plugins that actually implement different rendering schemes.
 The path tracer (``path``) is the integrator to be selected for general purposes, where there is direct and indirect